-What Recent Federal Courts’ Rulings on Contraception Mean for U.S. Women’s Health
+What a Federal Appeals Court’s Ruling on Contraception Means for U.S. Women’s Health

-The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of our findings in a recent Commonwealth Fund analysis on women’s health, including maternal health.
-Women in the U.S. had the highest rate of maternal mortality because of complications from pregnancy or childbirth among 11 high-income countries.
+The administration’s attempt to make it harder for women to access birth control is especially worrisome in light of our recent findings on women’s health and maternal health.
+Among 11 high-income countries, women in the U.S. had the highest rate of maternal mortality due to complications from pregnancy or childbirth.
 The recently passed Preventing Maternal Deaths Act, which channels federal funding to states to study ways of preventing pregnancy-related deaths, is a much-needed step toward improving maternal care in the U.S.

-In our study, we showed that women in the U.S. have a harder time getting needed care than women in other high-income countries.
+Our study showed that women in the U.S. have a harder time getting needed care than women in other high-income countries do.
 They also have worse health outcomes.
-Notably, U.S. women had the highest incidence of chronic illness, emotional distress, and dissatisfaction with care among women in the 11 industrialized countries that the Commonwealth Fund has used to benchmark health system performance for more than two decades.
-In the 10 other countries, women’s access to health care is not tied to their employment status, and all women have access to free or affordable contraceptives.
+Notably, U.S. women have the highest incidence of chronic illness, emotional distress, and dissatisfaction with care among women.
+Unlike in the U.S., women in the 10 other countries enjoy access to health care that isn’t tied to their employment status, and all have access to free or affordable contraceptives.